Species: Brachionichthys hirsutus

 - Heavy metal contamination

-- Reduced numbers of benthic organisms which are suitable for egg mass attachment
+- Reduced numbers of benthic organisms which are suitable for attaching their eggs

 - The increasing numbers of the Electroma georgiana oyster that attaches to its egg masses, largely destroying them in the process.